alexanderkiel/hap-spec/README.md

 * :type - the schema describing the param
 * :optional - a boolean value which defaults to false (optional)
-* :desc - a human readable description of the param (optional)
+* :label - a human readable description of the param (optional)

 Types are currently specified in form of [Prismatic Schema][8] expressions, but this might change in the future because Prismatic Schema is only